-The New Drawing on the Right Side of the Brain (Harper Collins Publishers, 2001)by Dr Betty Edwards (© Dr Betty Edwards).
+The following material is based on that in The New Drawing on the Right Side of the Brain (Harper Collins Publishers, 2001)by Dr Betty Edwards (© Dr Betty Edwards).
 It is reproduced with permission, from Drawing on the Right Side of the Brain Inc.

 You can discover more about Dr Betty Edwards and what led her to develop the most successful drawing method ever